THE DARK SIDE OF SERVING IN THE SOUTH KOREAN MILITARY

 TAO KUBLAI CROWN

 In every part of the world, love and human affection are cherished and celebrated for their beauty, warmth, and purity.
 For many, love is the equivalent of happiness and is all that is needed to fulfill one’s life and give it meaning.
 However, for many couples around the world, their love is condemned, revered by their societal peers and in many cases, treated as a crime.
 In a time where love and the human expression of affection are evolving to occupy an innumerable amount of forms, we must ask ourselves whether or not it is acceptable for one to be punished for who they love.
 In what cases, if any, is it acceptable and necessary for standards and regulations to be put into place in terms of sexual orientation and human attraction?
 Finally, in its most basic form, are some forms of love more acceptable than others?
 And if so, who or what decides their acceptability?
+For as long as man has been capable of emitting and receiving love, sexual orientation has been an immensely divisive topic amongst all of mankind, inciting violence and giving birth to some of the largest and most powerful movements in history.
+While those who identify as heterosexual are universally accepted by society, those who identify as homosexual, pansexual, queer, polyamorous, or essentially anything other than heterosexual, struggle to find acceptance and peace amongst their peers.
+Though countries such as The United States, Australia, Brazil, and Canada recognize and have legalized gay marriage, in many other countries such as South Korea, China, Afghanistan, Singapore,

+and Pakistan, homosexuality is illegal and in some countries is even punishable by death.
+In this article we will explore homosexuality in South Korea; particularly in its armies and how one’s sexual orientation can affect a soldier’s time in service.
 This summer I traveled to South Korea to visit a dear friend of mine who had recently finished his mandatory service in the Korean military.
 However, upon meeting, it was clear my once bright and optimistic friend had been severely damaged by his service both physically and mentally.
 The previous year he and his partner had traveled to The United States to be married and celebrate their honeymoon, but on the day of our meeting his wedding ring was nowhere to be seen and his face and body were a disturbing, tortured mosaic of bruises and markings.
 Upon questioning, it quickly became clear to me that he had been beaten and mentally tortured because of his sexuality and as my dear friend wept and spoke of the terrors he faced, I looked around and noticed that not a single soul seemed to care.
 Here sat this humiliated and defeated man so clearly broken inside and I wondered how this ever could have come to be.
 And more importantly why nothing was being done to stop it.
+Through my research, I came upon a recent report published by Amnesty International entitled, “Serving in Silence: LGBTI People in South Korea’s Military” which devolved an in-depth description of the harassment, isolation, and criminal charges homosexual men in the South Korean Military face.

 WE ALL ARE GRANTED THE RIGHTS TO PRIVACY, FREEDOM OF EXPRESSION, AND EQUALITY.
 HOWEVER, IN SOUTH KOREA THESE RIGHTS ARE UNDER ATTACK AND ARE BEING VIOLATED.